withastro/astro/docs/src/pages/installation.md

 npm init --yes
 ```

 Astro is designed to work with the entirety of the npm package ecosystem.
-Which is managed by a project manifest at the root of your project known as `package.json` .
-If you're not familiar with the `package.json` file, we highly recommend you to have a quick read about it on [the npm documentation](https://docs.npmjs.com/creating-a-package-json-file).
+This is managed by a project manifest at the root of your project known as `package.json` .
+If you're not familiar with the `package.json` file, we highly recommend you to have a quick read over it on [the npm documentation](https://docs.npmjs.com/creating-a-package-json-file).

 ### Install Astro

-If you've followed the instructions above, you should have a directory with a single `package.json` file inside of it.
-You can now install Astro in your project.
+Following the instructions above, you should have a directory with a single `package.json` file inside of it.
+You can now setup Astro inside your project.

-We'll use `npm` in the examples below, but you could also use `yarn` or `pnpm` if you prefer an npm alternative.
-If you aren't familiar with `yarn` or `pnpm`, then we strongly recommend sticking with `npm`.
+For demonstration purposes, we will be using [`npm`](https://www.npmjs.com/) in the examples below, but you could also use [`yarn`](https://yarnpkg.com/) or [`pnpm`](https://pnpm.io/) if you prefer an npm alternative.

 ```bash
 npm install astro